 • Soft tissue injuries

-• Helps free up facial adhesions
+• Help to free up fascial adhesions

-• Removes waste from soft tissues
+• Remove waste from soft tissues

-• Increases circulation
+• Increase blood circulation

 “I was very tight around the shoulder blade.
 Cupping made a big difference to the tightness.
 Felt much freer movement and less tight after treatment and I had greater flexibility of shoulder blade and back.
 I felt great for 3-4 days after the treatment.”